Grand Junction Estate Planning Attorney

 Buy-Sell Agreement that addresses issues such as the death of a family member or what happens if a family member wants to sell his interest.

 Business succession planning is one of the most difficult challenges facing CEO's or outgoing executive directors.
 In order to make the planning process as stress-free as possible, you should seek professional advice from the experienced attorneys at our firm.
 Even if your business is experiencing success today, we want to ensure that it will continue to grow and develop long into the future.
 Planning for leadership transition in your company is an important process that will help your eventual exit go more smoothly, as well as give your employees hope for the future of the business.
 Every member, supplier, employee and stakeholder will be affected by your business succession planning decisions, and we can give you the advice you need to make those decisions confidently.
 We work closely with you to fully understand the goals, objectives and expectations that you have for the future of your business and estate before we develop your business succession plan.

 At the Law Offices of James A. Littlepage, we have the experience and commitment to clients that is reflected in the large number of personal referrals the firm receives every year.
 Recently awarded the

 2012, 2011 and

 2010 Five Star Wealth Manager Award, Jim and his staff are well-qualified to assist you with all estate management and business succession issues.
 We look forward to providing the same service to you.

-For assistance, please contact our Grand Junction office for a complimentary consultation.
+For assistance, please contact our Grand Junction office for a complimentary 30 minute consultation for estate planning and probate.
 Consultations are also available in Montrose, Delta, Cortez, Gunnison, Glenwood Springs and Edwards.